 The Nancy Grace Roman Space Telescope is a NASA observatory designed to explore the Universe in search of answers to fundamental questions about dark energy, exoplanets, and infrared astrophysics.
-The telescope has a 2.4 m primary mirror (the same size as the Hubble Space Telescope) but will have a field of view that is more than 200 times greater than the Hubble Space Telescope's WFC3 IR Channel, capturing more of the sky at once.
-The primary instrument, the Wide Field Instrument, will measure light from a billion galaxies over the course of the mission lifetime and will perform a microlensing survey of the inner Milky Way to find exoplanets down to a tenth of the Earth's mass.
-The Coronagraph Instrument will directly image ice and gas giant exoplanets around nearby stars.
-The Nancy Grace Roman Space Telescope is designed for a 5 year mission and is expected to launch in the mid 2020s.
+The telescope has a 2.4 m primary mirror (the same size as the Hubble Space Telescope), but will have a field of view that is more than 200 times greater than that of the Hubble Space Telescope's WFC3 IR Channel, capturing much more of the sky in one pointing.
+The primary instrument, the Wide Field Instrument (WFI), will measure light from hundreds of millions of galaxies over the course of the prime mission lifetime and will perform a microlensing survey of the inner Milky Way to find exoplanets down to a tenth of Earth's mass.
+The Coronagraph Instrument will directly detect Jupiter analog exoplanets and dust and debris disks around nearby stars.
+The Nancy Grace Roman Space Telescope is designed for a five year prime mission and has been committed to be launched no later than May 2027.

-A number of IPAC scientists are also members of the Formulation Science Working Group (FSWG), WFIRST Preparatory Science (WPS) teams, and Science Investigation Teams (SITs):
+A number of current IPAC scientists are currently, or have been, members of the Roman Science Interest Group (RSIG), Formulation Science Working Group (FSWG), WFIRST Preparatory Science (WPS) teams, and Science Investigation Teams (SITs):